Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 The first part of the article discusses techniques used in the approach, descent and landing.
 This is followed by a short recap regarding situational awareness, which is critical in any approach and landing.
 At the end there is a downloadable step guide explaining the procedure to land the 737-800.

 Discussing landing technique without addressing the approach is counter intuitive.
 As such, a generic style approach has been ‘loosely’ used to provide a frame of reference.
 Furthermore, in an effort to ensure clarity and provide sufficient context, certain information discussed in previous articles may have been reiterated.
-I purposely have not included or discussed detailed checklists.
+I purposely have not discussed the requirements for a specific approach type, nor have I included, or discussed detailed checklists.

 I have attempted to include as much information as possible which, can have a tendency to make the subject appear complicated; it is not complicated.
 Carefully read the information and note that: